 People not only visit your website from search engines like Google as there’s another traffic source called “direct traffic” where people visit your website by entering your domain name into the address bar.

-Here are a few important questions around the bounce rate which can help you easily reduce bounce rates on your WordPress sites in 2019 and beyond.
+Here are a few important questions around the bounce rate which can help you better understand.

 1. What’s considered a good bounce rate in WordPress?